fizzed/stork/README.md

     http.port=9001

+To enable in your Play project add the following to project/plugins.sbt:

+    // stork play plugin
+    addSbtPlugin("co.fizzed" % "fizzed-stork-sbt-play-plugin" % "USE LATEST VERSION HERE")

+The plugin extends SBT AutoPlugin which auto enables settings in your project so you will not need to add anything else to your project to pick up the plugin.

-Finally, the plugin implementation relies on the default Play "stage" task to figure out what jars to copy.
+The plugin implementation relies on the default Play "stage" task to figure out what jars to copy.
 As avid users of Play over the years, the platform has changed how it stages jars between versions and tapping into the existing task is more stable.
 The example project will be the easiest way to see how it works.
+Thus, to assembe your play project run the following:

+    activator stage stork-assembly

+This will result in a target/stork directory containing the staged project and target/ will contain a tarball of the assembly.

 ## Examples